ingridbmason/Network-literacy/PITCHME.md

 See <a href="https://www.nbnco.com.au/content/dam/nbnco2/documents/nbn-business-fact-sheets/nbn-business-fact-sheet-tc4.pdf">NBN Fact Sheet: Traffic Class 4 for data</a>

 Note:
-Note that the download and upload speeds of the domestic broadband speeds factor more download than upload.
+The download and upload speeds of the domestic broadband speeds factor more download than upload.

 ---
 @title[NREN]